 I’ve been working in the IT profession for close to 30 years now.
 In virtually all facets related to database administration, I’ve had the good fortune of performing a fairly varied set of tasks for my employers over the last couple of decades.

 During my tenure at a couple of very large, international organizations, I’ve been a decision maker and purchaser of remote database administration services.
 I’ve also been a provider of these same services.
-I held the position of Director of Service Delivery Operations for RDX, the nation’s largest 100% onshore remote DBA services provider, for a dozen years.
+I held the position of Director of Service Delivery Operations for RDX, the leading global remote DBA and data infrastructure services provider, for a dozen years.
 My years of experience are currently pretty evenly balanced – about 15 years “on both sides of the fence” as a provider and purchaser.

 In part 1, we will discuss the cost reduction benefits companies see when utilizing a remote DBA services provider in comparison to hiring in-house personnel or onsite consultants.

 You’ll see numerous industry pundits profess a multitude of opinions on the cost reduction benefits of outsourcing.
 Articles and blogs range from “Outsourcing Leads to Dramatic Cost Reductions” to “Uncover the Hidden Costs of Outsourcing” to “Outsourcing – It’s no longer about Costs,” a pretty confusing array of opinions that often complicate the buyer’s decision-making process.

 Outsourcing isn’t just about costs anymore, but cost reduction is, and will always be a critical comparison point.
 Companies employing a remote services provider don’t incur the expenses related to recruiting, screening, onboarding and retaining in-house staff.
 Organizations don’t need to contribute to our personnel’s health, dental, eye care, life insurance, long/short-term disability, Social Security, Medicare, unemployment, 401k retirement plans, etc…